mikpusch/MarkovEditor/README.md

 This program is described in detail in the following publication:

-Zifarelli, Zuccolini, Bertelle & Pusch.
+Zifarelli, Zuccolini, Bertelli & Pusch.
 2021.
-The Joy of Markov Models—Channel Gating and Transport Cycling Made Easy.
+The Joy of Markov Models: Channel Gating and Transport Cycling Made Easy.
 The Biophysicist https://doi.org/10.35459/tbp.2019.000125

 The abstract is pasted below: